makersacademy/rps-challenge/README.md

 As a marketeer
 So that I can enjoy myself away from the daily grind
 I would like to be able to play rock/paper/scissors

+As a marketeer
+So that Me and a colleague can enjoy ourselves away from the daily grind I would like to be able to play rock/paper/scissors with them

+As a marketeer
+So that I can satisfy my competitive needs
+I would like to be able to keep score
 ```

 Hints on functionality